 Medical Editor: John P. Cunha, DO, FACOEP

-Rescula (unoprostone isopropyl) Ophthalmic Solution reduces pressure in the eye by increasing the amount of fluid that drains from the eye and is used to treat certain types of glaucoma and other causes of high pressure inside the eye.
-Common side effects include cold or flu symptoms such as fever, chills, runny nose, sore throat, cough, diarrhea, and body aches; headache, dizziness; mild eye discomfort; blurred vision; feeling like something is in your eye; dry or watery eyes; or stinging or burning of the eyes after using the drops.
+Rescula (unoprostone isopropyl) Ophthalmic Solution is a synthetic docosanoid that reduces pressure in the eye by increasing the amount of fluid that drains from the eye and is used to treat certain types of glaucoma and other causes of high pressure inside the eye.
+Common side effects of Rescula include:

 The recommended dosage of Rescula is one drop in the affected eye(s) twice daily.
 Rescula may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Rescula may be harmful to a fetus.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 It is unknown if this drug passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breastfeeding.